- County Homepage

 In May 2019, The North Coast Resource Partnership (NCRP) was awarded $4.25 million from the California Natural Resources Agency and Department of Conservation for planning and the identification and implementation of local and regional projects to improve forest health and increase fire resiliency.
 Funded by Cap-and-Trade revenues through California Climate Investments, the Regional Forest and Fire Capacity Program (RFFC) aims to help communities prioritize, develop, and implement projects strengthen fire resiliency, increase carbon sequestration, and facilitate greenhouse gas reductions.
 Learn more by visiting the NCRP's RFFC webpage.

 Humboldt County Fire Safe Council

-Natural Resources Planning staff provide staff support to the Humboldt County Fire Safe Council (HFSC), a special committee appointed by the Board of Supervisors.
-Staff members administer and manage grant opportunities, lead the development of plans and plan updates, and support the activities of the HFSC.
-Funding for HFSC programs has come from CAL FIRE, CA Fire Safe Council, the United States Department of Agriculture (USDA), and Title III of the Secure Rural Schools and Self Determination Act of 2000.
+Natural Resources Planning staff provide staff support to the Humboldt County Fire Safe Council (HCFSC), a special committee appointed by the Board of Supervisors.
+Staff members administer and manage grant opportunities, lead the development of plans and plan updates, and support the activities of the HCFSC.
+Funding for HCFSC programs has come from CAL FIRE, CA Fire Safe Council, the United States Department of Agriculture (USDA), and Title III of the Secure Rural Schools and Self Determination Act of 2000.